 Don’t tackle the long queues to the Witterings, East Beach is the perfect spot for a sunny family day at the seaside, with enough to keep the kids entertained while you catch up on that bestselling book, work on your tan or check your eyelids for leaks.

-Mulberry Divers are an SSI Diamond Dive Centre, located in the parade of shops just behind the beach, and are a brilliant place to learn or enhance your diving or snorkeling skills if you wish to dip more than your toes.
+Mulberry Marine Experiences are an SSI Diamond Dive Centre, located in the parade of shops just behind the beach, and are a brilliant place to learn or enhance your diving or snorkeling skills if you wish to dip more than your toes.

 The public slipway at East Beach allows for launch and recovery of smaller diving vessels.